biotaphy/tutorials/_sources/pages/glossary.rst.txt

     reference system, latitude and longitude in decimal degrees.

   Geospatial data
-    Geospatial data is data with geographic location associated with it, i.e. map data.
+    Geospatial data are data with geographic location associated with it, i.e. map data.
 There are two kinds of spatial data, raster data and vector data.
 Each has properties that make it better for representing different information.
-    Geospatial data is discussed in more detail on the `Geospatial Data Terms <spatial_data>`_ page.
+    Geospatial data are discussed in more detail on the `Geospatial Data Terms <spatial_data>`_ page.

   Host machine